blogs-payne/BlogSource/source/_posts/详探Redis-conf.md

 tls-replication yes

 By default, the Redis Cluster bus uses a plain TCP connection.
-To enable TLS for the bus protocol, use the following directive:
+To enable TLS for the bus protocol, use the following directive :

 tls-cluster yes

 Explicitly specify TLS versions to support.
-Allowed values are case insensitive and include "TLSv1", "TLSv1.1", "TLSv1.2", "TLSv1.3" (OpenSSL >= 1.1.1) or any combination.
-To enable only TLSv1.2 and TLSv1.3, use:
+Allowed values are case insensitive and include "TLSv1", "TLSv1.1", "TLSv1.2", "TLSv1.3" (OpenSSL > = 1.1.1) or
+any combination.
+To enable only TLSv1.2 and TLSv1.3, use :

 tls-protocols "TLSv1.2 TLSv1.3"

 Configure allowed ciphers.
 See the ciphers(1ssl) manpage for more information about the syntax of this string.

-Note: this configuration applies only to <= TLSv1.2.
+Note : this configuration applies only to <= TLSv1.2.

-tls-ciphers DEFAULT:!MEDIUM
+tls-ciphers DEFAULT : !MEDIUM

 Configure allowed TLSv1.3 ciphersuites.
 See the ciphers(1ssl) manpage for more information about the syntax of this string, and specifically for TLSv1.3